lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Python leans on C++ libraries like Ray for multi-node orchestration of GPU hardware.
 Nx already has that.
 Erlang made it easy.
 Every ML/AI venture is trying to ensure efficient batching of GPU loads.
 Nx already does it.

 Most data shops use code notebooks to develop their stuff but they barely reproduce, can't be shipped and are severely limited.
 Elixir has Livebook which is collaborative, straightforward and actually useful beyond data.
 And you can use it to ship applications.
-And with
+And with immutability you get

 Bumblebee and Nx are not just a ways to run some Python code that runs your ML models for you.
 They are an ambitious stab at the weakest part of the stack and it has already enabled a ton of practical use.
 It slots right into the toolset.
 And the ecosystem is growing around it.